5 women chefs : Emma Cardarelli.

 What have you learned from the places you’ve visited around the world, and how have they affected your personal style?

-From Italy, what I learned was the simplicity: there are not a lot of components to the dishes and the food is just simple and delicious.
+From Italy I learned simplicity: there are not a lot of components to the dishes and the food is just simple and delicious.

-I find it’s impossible not to incorporate other things and ideas you’ve seen at other places and I am constantly still trying to learn new techniques to incorporate into my own style.
-Just this winter, after opening Elena, I went to Phoenix, Arizona to a pizza place down there called Pizzeria Bianco, and I hung out with the chef for a couple of days just to try to learn a little bit about his business and how it functions.
+It's impossible not to incorporate other things and ideas you’ve seen at other places, and I am constantly still trying to learn new techniques to incorporate them into my own style.
+Just this winter, right after opening Elena, I went to Phoenix, Arizona.
+I specifically went to visit a pizza place down there called Pizzeria Bianco, and I hung out with the chef for a couple of days just to try to learn a little bit about his business and how it functions.

 In a few words, what’s your approach to food?